FormatArc Chrome extension popup with promo cardFormatArc Chrome extension popup with promo card

 Looking for the best JSON viewer or formatter extension for Chrome in 2026?
 Here is a quick comparison of the three options most developers actually use.

-All three are free and process data 100% locally — nothing is uploaded to a server.
+All three are free and render JSON in the browser without uploading it to a server.
+They differ in one thing the feature list above does not show: what the installed software is allowed to do.
+An extension runs with the page permissions you grant at install time, so source availability and network behaviour matter as much as features — see Privacy and permissions below before you install anything.
 If you only need to pretty-print JSON URLs, JSONView or JSON Formatter is enough.
 If you also paste JSON from the clipboard, convert YAML/CSV, or want line-numbered error messages, jump to FormatArc's JSON Formatter.

 Quick pick